GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 If no `formFactor` value is provided then the values will be aggregated across all form factors.

-See [Using the Chrome UX Report API](/blog/chrome-ux-report-api/) for more example queries.
+See [History web performance data via the CrUX API](/blog/chrome-ux-report-history-api) for more example queries.

 ## Data pipeline